SameetAsadullah/ATM-Machine-System/README.md

 # ATM-Machine-System
 An ATM Machine System in Java using IntelliJ.
-User can withdraw money and check balance after logging in using his account number and password
+User can withdraw money and check balance after logging in using his Account number and Password